fahidattique55/FAParser/README.md

 * You can parse JSON using Apple's Key value coding technique with minimum lines of code.
 * You can archive & unarchive your custom object in User Defaults with minimum lines of code.
+* You can convert models to JSON request format e.g [String: Any] Dictionary
+* You can further convert this dictionary to JSON string format

 ## Installation